Slong011/HersheyCompany-financial-analysis/README.md

 # company-financial-analysis

 ## Overview
-This project provides a comprehensive financial analysis of The Hershey Company.
-Using publicly available financial data, the analysis explores income statements, debt-to-income ratios, profitability, and overall financial health.
-A comparison with Nestlé is included to contextualize Hershey’s performance within the industry.
+This project provides a comprehensive financial analysis of Company A. Using publicly available financial data, the analysis explores income statements, debt-to-income ratios, profitability, and overall financial health.
+A comparison with Company B is included to contextualize Company A’s performance within the industry.

 ## Contents
 - **PowerPoint Presentation**: Visual summary of financial findings and key metrics